jruby/activerecord-jdbc-adapter/README.md

 ### Inside Rails

-To use `activerecord-jdbc-adapter` with JRuby on Rails :
+To use `activerecord-jdbc-adapter` with JRuby on Rails:

 1. Choose the adapter you wish to gem install.
-The following pre-packaged adapters are available :
+The following pre-packaged adapters are available:

-  - Base JDBC (`activerecord-jdbc-adapter`) - supports all available databases via JDBC, but requires you to download and manually setup the database vendor's JDBC driver .jar file.
+  - Base JDBC (`activerecord-jdbc-adapter`) — Supports all available databases via JDBC, but requires you to download and manually setup the database vendor's JDBC driver .jar file.
   - MySQL (`activerecord-jdbcmysql-adapter`)